-If network design requires traffic flow to be routed out of the same Layer 3 interface on which it entered the switch or router, it is possible to prevent the flow from being routed through the CPU by explicitly disabling ICMP Redirect functionality on corresponding Layer 3 interface.
+If network design requires traffic flow to be routed out of the same Layer 3 interface on which it entered the switch or router, it is possible to prevent the flow from routing through the CPU if you disable the ICMP Redirect functionality on Layer 3 interface that corresponds to it.

 In fact, for most networks it is a good practice to proactively disable ICMP Redirects on all Layer 3 interfaces, both physical, like Ethernet interface, and virtual, like Port-Channel and SVI interfaces.
-Use no ip redirects NX-OS interface-level command to disable ICMP Redirects on a Layer 3 interface.
-Follow these steps to verify that ICMP Redirect functionality is disabled
+Use the no ip redirects Cisco NX-OS interface-level command to disable ICMP Redirects on a Layer 3 interface.
+To verify that ICMP Redirect functionality is disabled:

 interface Vlan10 no shutdown